Last updated: August 6, 2017

 Tasting Room is another innovator in the wine space.
 Their box service (an offshoot of the Lot18 flash sale model) focuses on personalization through identifying your WinePrint (your wine preferences).
 While you can't choose the contents of your box, the wines you get are of a consistent quality and suited to your profile (after your first shipment)—and we think the wines, competitively priced with the other box services on this page, are of the same quality.

-For the customer who wants to control everything, this is your club.
+For the customer who wants to control everything, this is your wine subscription box.
 After you sign up, you can switch your shipments to 2 or 6 bottles (though the standard 12-bottle case is the best value), and you can change this up whenever you want.
 You can also choose monthly or bi-monthly shipping options (quarterly is the default) and have wine shipped whenever you want (this is a really cool feature).
 You can even cancel online.

 Tasting Room is definitely taking the "wine autoship" approach to their box service.
 They focus on figuring out what kinds of wine you like and making your regular wine subscription easy and convenient.